sanjitc/Cloud-Pak-for-Data/Upgrade/CPD Storage Class Migration/CPD_Storage_Class_Migration.md

 oc get wkc wkc-cr -n ${PROJECT_CPD_INST_OPERANDS}
 ```

-### 2.2.Change the ReclaimPolicy to be "Retain" for the existing PVs (the ones with the wrong SC ocs-storagecluster-cephfs)
+### 2.2 Change the ReclaimPolicy to be "Retain" for the existing PVs (the ones with the wrong SC ocs-storagecluster-cephfs)

 1.Patch the c-db2oltp-wkc-db2u PVs.
 ```